Are letters of recommendation or a personal essay required for admission?

 How many and what majors are available?

-Alfred State offers 80 academic majors at the baccalaureate, associate, and certificate levels.
+Alfred State offers over 80 academic majors at the baccalaureate, associate, and certificate levels.
 They fall within the areas of Arts and Sciences; Applied Technology; and Architecture, Management and Engineering Technology.

 How old is the school?